 For those of you who were asking, I did substitute Earth Balance Soy-Free Buttery Spread for some of the coconut cream in the frosting, and it worked fine.
 But if you try it and your frosting isn’t as thick as you want it, just add another tablespoon or two of sifted coconut flour.
-Next I’m going to use Tropical Traditions Coconut Cream Concentrate, just for fun.
+Next I’m going to use coconut cream concentrate (also sold as coconut butter or coconut manna) just for fun.
 Same goes for substituting that: If you try it and your frosting isn’t as thick as you want it, just add another tablespoon or two of sifted coconut flour.

 Strawberry Gluten free Cake

 5 whisked eggs

 1 tablespoon vanilla extract

 ⅛ teaspoon berry flavored liquid stevia or ½ teaspoon strawberry extract

 Coconut Buttercream Frosting

 - Add the dry ingredients to a mixing bowl and whisk to combine.

 - In a separate bowl add the wet ingredients and mix with an electric mixer.